 - 1. As a condition of appointment to the Active Medical Staff, members agree to actively participate in Medical Staff meetings and committees.
 Participation in such committees helps fulfill the Medical Staff's obligation to assure the quality of care to the patients of Connecticut Valley Hospital. - 2.
-Attendance requirements for Medical Staff and committee meetings are stipulated in Article XII of the Connecticut Valley Hospital Medical Staff By-Laws. - 3.
-Each full time Active member of the Medical Staff shall serve on at least two (2) Medical Staff or Hospital committees.
-Each part-time Active member of the Medical Staff (25 hours or less/week) shall serve on at least one (1) Medical Staff or Hospital committee.
+Attendance requirements for Medical Staff and committee meetings are stipulated in Article XII of the Connecticut Valley Hospital Medical Staff By-laws. - 3.
+It is recommended, but not required, that each Active member of the Medical Staff serve on at least one (1) Medical Staff or Hospital committee.
 Attendance requirements at committee meetings shall be the same as that for Medical Staff Meetings.